cast-bucket/cast-bucket/README.md

 - `yarn start:web`
 -  Open http://localhost.cast-bucket.com:3000/ in the browser of your choice.

-(Running `yarn start:web` indicates that app is running on the host and port - localhost:3000.
-However, in the /etc/hosts file we have created an alias named localhost.cast-bucket.com so we can use the alias for browsing.)
+> **Note**: Running `yarn start:web` indicates that app is running at localhost:3000.
+However, in the /etc/hosts file we have created a mapping between 127.0.0.1 and `localhost.cast-bucket.com` during developement.
+Your browser uses entries in the /etc/hosts file to override the IP-address-to-URL mapping returned by a DNS server.

 ##### Mobile